 What does free range mean for chickens?

-For 85% of free-range buyers, animal welfare considerations are among the reasons for their choice.
+For free range buyers, animal welfare considerations are among the reasons for their choice.
 It's not surprising that many of our respondents said the meaning of 'free range' strongly relates to the freedom of birds to move around and access the outdoors.

 Consumers believe that free range should mean: